DD-PDX/SimpleMDM_Attribute_Displayer/readme.md

 # Introduction

-This tool uses Web Clips and [SimpleMDM attributes](https://simplemdm.pdq.com/hc/en-us/articles/9355313240347-Attributes-Custom-Attributes) to place a shortcut to device info on the iOS or iPadOS Home Screen.
+This tool uses [Web Clips](https://support.apple.com/guide/deployment/web-clips-payload-settings-depbc7c7808/web) and [SimpleMDM attributes](https://simplemdm.pdq.com/hc/en-us/articles/9355313240347-Attributes-Custom-Attributes) to place a shortcut to device info on the iOS or iPadOS Home Screen.

-The attributes are embedded into the Web Clip as parameters.
+The attributes are embedded into the Web Clip URL as parameters.
 A script in the HTML file then returns the attribute in large, monospace type.

 ## Serial Only